-A significant surplus is shown under alternative II for the first subperiod only; thereafter, the program is projected to experience deficits, for the reasons outlined previously.
-Under the alternative I assumptions, summarized tax income would exceed summarized costs for each of the 25-year subperiods, but to a relatively smaller extent for the second subperiod.
-(The relatively less favorable outlook for the second subperiod occurs under alternative I because the "baby-boom" generation is retired essentially throughout this period, while the assumed higher ultimate fertility rates have not yet had their full effect on the estimated numbers of workers.)
-If the adverse conditions of alternative III are experienced, deficits would occur for all three subperiods.
+A surplus is shown under the intermediate alternative II assumptions for the first subperiod only; thereafter, the program is projected to experience deficits, for the reasons outlined previously.
+Under the low cost alternative I assumptions, summarized tax income would exceed summarized costs for all but the second 25-year subperiod.
+(The less favorable outlook for the second subperiod occurs under the low cost assumptions because the "baby-boom" generation is retired essentially throughout this period, while the assumed higher ultimate fertility rates have not yet had their full effect on the estimated numbers of workers.)
+If the high cost conditions of alternative III are experienced, deficits would occur for all three subperiods.

-To assess the overall financial balance for the entire long-range projection period, it is customary to calculate summarized income rates and cost rates for the full 75-year period.
+To assess the overall financial balance for the long range, it is customary to calculate summarized income rates and cost rates for the full 75-year period.
 For this purpose, summarized income and cost rates are calculated on a present-value basis, as before.
 In addition, the summarized income rate is augmented by the value of trust fund assets on hand at the beginning of the period.
 Similarly, the summarized cost rate is adjusted to include an additional cost equivalent to requiring that the trust funds at the end of the period hold assets equal to 100 percent of the following year's expenditures.
 The results of this calculation are shown in the following table.
+1